Ayngie/gym-review-site-REST-API/README.md

-# gym-review-site-REST-API
+# Gym Review App

+#Short description

-This is a group assignment in the api-development course which is part of the front end developer program at Medieinstitutet.
+This was a group assignment in the api-development course which is part of the front end developer program at Medieinstitutet.
+The assignment was to build an SQLite REST-API (with express server) for a map/review site.
+We decided to build one for gym reviews.

-## About the project

-The assignment is to create a REST-API for a map/review site using express server and SQLite.

-### Built With
+Collaborators were:
+Anna Boye, Hama Jaff, Angelica Reuterswärd

+---

+## Techniques used:

 node.js
 SQLite
 Express

-## TEAM

-Angelica Reuterswärd

-Hama Jaff

-Anna Boye

-## INSTALLATION

-1. Clone this repo, in your terminal run the following command : git clone https://github.com/annaboye/gym-review-site-REST-API.git
-2. Install all npm packages needed, in your terminal run the following command : npm i
-3. Seed your SQLite database with all data, in your terminal run the following command : npm run seedDB
-4. Start server, in your terminal run the following command : npm run dev
-5. You can now use the Postman Collection and test this application
+---

 ## Database Design

 ![database](./dbDesign/dBdesign.png)

+---

 ## USERS